-The usual process for assigning an urgency rating to a Proposal will beis as follows.
+The usual process for assigning an urgency rating to a Proposal will be a sollows.

-- (1) The the proponent is to suggests an urgency rating for their Proposal, usually at the Pre--Rule Change Proposal stage-; - (2) RCP Support is to seek the advice of the MAC or GAB on the urgency rating for the Pre-Proposal or Rule Change Proposal, and in doing so, is to provide the MAC or GAB with the questions listed in section 4.2.1 and the rating scale in section 4.2.2; - (1)(3) the MAC/ or GAB provides its is to form a consensus views on the urgency rating for the Proposal, usually during discussion of the Pre--Rule Change Proposal at a MAC/ or GAB meeting, and is to consider the importance of each question listed in section 4.2.1 relative to the Proposal--;
+- (1) Thethe proponent suggests to suggest an urgency rating for their Proposal, usually at the Pre-Rule Change Proposal stage-; - (2) RCP Support undertakes an independent review is to provide the MAC or GAB with the questions listed in section 4.2.1 and the rating scale in section 4.2.2 and is to seek the advice of the Proposal to determine a tentative MAC or GAB on the urgency rating, which may differ from that suggested by the proponent for the Pre-Proposal or Rule Change Proposal; - (3) The the MAC or GAB provides its views to form a consensus view on the urgency rating for the Proposal, usually during discussion of the Pre-Rule Change Proposal at a

-- (4) RCP Support is to form an independent view of the urgency rating for the Proposal, which may differ from what was suggested by the proponent and/or the MAC or GAB; - (2)(5) RCP Support is to provides the Panel with its (potentially modified) recommended urgency rating, along with for the Proposal, the reasons for its recommendation, and details of any dissentingthe views from of the proponent or the MAC/GAB, to the Panel for review and approval.and the MAC or GAB (particularly where these views differ from RCP Support's recommendation); and - The the Panel is to decides on the urgency rating for the Proposal, which is then used by RCP Support will then use to prioritise and schedule the Proposal.
+- MAC/ or GAB meeting-, and is to consider the importance of each question listed in section 4.2.1 relative to the Proposal; - (4) RCP Support provides its (potentially modified) is to form an independent view of the urgency rating for the Proposal, which may differ from what was suggested by the proponent and/or the MAC or GAB; - (4)(5) RCP Support is to provide the Panel with its recommended urgency rating, along with for the Proposal, the reasons for its recommendation, and details of any dissentingthe views from of the proponent or the MAC/GAB, to the Panel for review and approval and the MAC or GAB (particularly where these views differ from RCP Support's recommendation); and - Thethe Panel decides to decide on the urgency rating for the Proposal, which is RCP Support will then used by RCP Support use to prioritise and schedule the Proposal.

-RCP Support or the proponent of a Proposal may propose a newto revise the urgency rating for a Proposal, if at any stage there is a change to the relevant the timelines indicated in the table above are not met or if circumstances- change at any stage during the rule change process.
-RCP Support will consult with the MAC/or GAB before proposing a new urgency rating to the Panel-for approval.
+RCP Support or the proponent of a Proposal may propose a newto revise the urgency rating for a Proposal if at any stage there is a change to the relevant the timelines indicated in the table above are not met or if circumstances, change at any stage during the rule change process.
+RCP Support will consult with the MAC/ or GAB before proposing a new urgency rating to the Panel for approval.